walbourn/directxtkmodelviewer/README.md

 Copyright (c) Microsoft Corporation.

-**February 28, 2022**
+**March 22, 2022**

 The DirectX Tool Kit Model Viewer is an interactive test application for validating ``.SDKMESH``, ``.VBO``, and ``.CMO`` files rendered using the DirectX Tool Kit.

-This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)).
+This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)) or VS 2019 (16.4 or later).

 ## Notices

-All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).
+All content and source code for this package are subject to the terms of the [MIT License](https://github.com/walbourn/directxtkmodelviewer/blob/main/LICENSE).

 For the latest version of the Model Viewer for DirectX Tool Kit, bug reports and feature requests, please visit the project site on [GitHub](http://aka.ms/directxtkmodelviewer).